stackblitz/webcontainer-core/README.md

 - Why WebContainers don't run on Safari/iOS/Android?
   - We are ready, but some browsers are still missing features (e.g. SharedArrayBuffer) needed for WebContainers to run.
 We are super excited to be able to run StackBlitz on mobile devices!
 - Can I connect to any database?
-  - We'regoing to roll out SQLite support in the next few weeks.
+  - We're going to roll out SQLite support in the next few weeks.
 You'll be able to run it natively in the same WebContainer!
 - Do you support vim or vim mode?
   - It's on our radar, with a prerequisite of enabling full VSC extensions support.
 We expect to have an announcement about this closer to GA.
 - Can I change the editor keybindings?
   - Soon!
 - Do you support ES modules?
-  - Working on it right now. :)
+  - Working on it right now!
 - Will you support other languages?
 Ruby?
 Python?
 PHP?
   - The crazy thing is, depending on wasm support for those, it now might be possible.
 We're expecting some announcements about this over the coming months.
 - How can I help?